Central bank rule handicaps India's infrastructure hopes

 Elected in May, Modi has made heavy infrastructure investment and construction of affordable housing for all by 2022 key elements of a reform agenda aimed at getting India's lumbering economy to grow a lot faster.

-Meeting the housing goal alone would need investment of at least $2 trillion (1.2 trillion pounds), according to a KPMG report released last month.
+Meeting the housing goal alone would need investment of at least $2 trillion, according to a KPMG report released last month.

 Faced with those funding needs, the government in mid-July encouraged banks to issue bonds to fund infrastructure by exempting these bonds from reserve requirements, in order to enable them to extend cheaper loans to the cash-starved sector